Historic home additions

 - Due to the age of the existing mechanicals, plumbing and electrical systems, we encountered many systems that had to be updated as we moved through the project, because of both modern building codes and general efficiency issues.
 These systems were updated and now provide the clients with a more functional, energy efficient home.

 - Completely enlarging and remodeling an upstairs bathroom was the first phase of this project.
-Next, construction began on an, 1,100-square-foot addition, which included a large master bedroom suite, spacious gourmet kitchen, gracious gathering room, a large laundry room, an additional powder room and a covered porch.
+Next, construction began on an, 1,100-square-foot addition, which included a large primary bedroom suite, spacious gourmet kitchen, gracious gathering room, a large laundry room, an additional powder room and a covered porch.
 A two-car carport, workshop area, potting shed area and driveway were also added.

 - As construction began, the homeowner decided to add an additional 865 square feet of living space above the carport.
 This change necessitated our securing a second approval from the Historic Commission for a design change.